vrurg/raku-Config-BINDish/README.md

      */
     # Unix

 Comments are considered statements on their own.
 This limits where a comment can be placed.
-For example, one can't put a comment inside an option or a block declaration:
+For example, it's not possible to have a comment inside an option or a block declaration:

-    pi /* not ok between option keyword and value! */ 3.1415926; # but it's ok post-option server /* not here! */ 1 { // But here
+    pi /* not ok between option keyword and value! */ 3.1415926; # but it's ok post-option server /* not allowed here! */ 1 { // But here
         /*
          * or here
          * where we can make it a comprehensive description